 If you both are non-residents, then apply in the town where you will be having the wedding ceremony.
 You will need to show proof of your residency be providing one of the following: Drivers license, utility bill, apartment lease, or tax bill.

-Note: For marriage license purposes, military personnel are residents of the posts where they are stationed.
+Note: For marriage license purposes, military personnel is residents of the posts where they are stationed.

 Picture id such as Drivers License, and certified copies of birth certificates, or naturalization certificates, or valid passports or alien cards.